Jasmina Holbus: Participation in other projects and exhibitions

 Holbus has been the creator of various multimedia projects in architecture and graphic design, as well as audio-video installations.
 She worked as the art director for the project Bojan Z. Sextet in Sava Centre, Belgrade, and the Synagogue in Novi Sad in 2013.
 She was the creator of video works for Bojan Zulfikarpašić's tour of his jazz piano album Shelter with a View, which toured France, Belgium, the Netherlands, and Switzerland in 2014 and 2015.
 She was also the author of the multimedia art research project Let's Talk, exhibited in 2016 at the Gallery Štab in Belgrade.

+From the fall of 2026, Jasmina is working as the author on new multimedia research art work PROJECT 55 - Phenomenology of Bodily and Poetic Space.